Keir Starmer claims Labour can 'win next election' in speech interrupted by hecklers

 Sir Keir also promised “the most ambitious school improvement plan in a generation”, vowing to recruit thousands of new teachers and to reform Ofsted.

-SNP Westminster deputy leader Kirsten Oswald said the speech showed how “profoundly out-of-touch” Sir Keir Starmer is with “what’s actually happening in Scotland”.
+SNP Westminster deputy leader Kirsten Oswald said the speech showed how “profoundly out-of-touch” Sir Keir was with “what’s actually happening in Scotland”.

 Conservative Party chairman Oliver Dowden accused Labour of being preoccupied by infighting.